NaveenM12/DataChallenge_IBM_Employees/README.md

 To visualize the information, I first created a short script in R to map the integer values to their corresponding String labels (as listed in the Kaggle dataset).
 I then worked in Tableau to create graphs, initially building Sunburst Charts but quickly switching to segmented bar graphs, when the pie-chart-based graph became too messy for larger data.
 All the graphs can be found within the Data_Visualization folder.

+### ***Data Visualization***

+With the graphs in the folder, we can analyze a few key fields.
+First, lets begin with gender.
+It is vitally important that diversity thrive in the workplace at IBM not only for the sake of equality but because a wider-range of people means more creative and innovative products.
+Thus, to avoid homogenity and dreaded groupthink, diversity metrics like gender are extremely important.
+Despite this fact, as shown in the pie chart below and bar graph in folder, female's make up just 40% of the sample.
+Although the number of women at IBM is far below the 50% benchmark, their proportional distribution across jobs and departments is more promising.
+As can be seen in the two bar graphs below, Women are spread amongst the three departments of Research and Development, HR, and Sales fairly similar to men, with a slight weight on sales.
+When analyzing specific jobs, the data become more optimistic for women at IBM as well.
+Women are shown to be holding their own in leadership roles, working at a better than 40:60 ratio in positions as Managers, Research Directors, and Sales Executives.
+One glaring point, however, is the absence of women as Lab Technicians and should be a focus for HR moving forward.

 ![alt text](https://github.com/NaveenM12/DataChallenge_IBM_Employees/blob/master/Data_Visualization/Department.png?raw=true)

+Improvement Areas: Women as Labroatory Technicians, improve the performance rating metric